Jomlom/Jomlom/README.md

 ### Hi

-- i do python + java + C#
+- i program in python and C#
 - i do art and modelling too
-- working with a friend in our organisation
+- working in 2 small organisations with friends
 - just for fun :)